akauppi/jspm-trial/README.md

 ## Tools recommended

-IntelliJ IDEA Community Edition 2016.2.2 does *not* provide ECMAScript 2015 syntax highlighting.
+IntelliJ IDEA *Community Edition* 2016.2.2 does not provide ECMAScript 2015 syntax highlighting.

+IntelliJ IDEA *Ultimate* does have ECMAScript 2015 support.
+Thomas Schlage (Zalando) is using it for Aurelia development.

-[WebStorm](https://www.jetbrains.com/webstorm/) does, but it does *not* come with a community edition.
+[WebStorm](https://www.jetbrains.com/webstorm/) does provide ECMAScript 2015 syntax highlighting, but it does *not* come with a community edition.

 You can:

-- get a commercial license (EUR 129/year)
+- get a commercial license of WebStorm (EUR 129/year)
 - apply for a license for open source development (free)
 - go with some other editor